TencentAILabHealthcare/PALM/README.md

 ## Hardware requirements
 `PALM` package requires only a standard computer with enough RAM and a NVIDIA GPU to support operations.
+We ran the demo using the following specs:

++ CPU: 10 cores, 2.5 GHz/core
++ RAM: 40 GB
++ GPU: NVIDIA TESLA V100
 ## System requirements
 This tool is supported for Linux.
 The tool has been tested on the following system: